musa-q/musa-q/README.md

 ## About Me

-- 🤔 I’m currently working on an platform for music producers to find music samples (Tinder for producers)
+- 🤔 I’m currently working on two projects:
-    - Visit @ [www.lookforsamples.com](www.lookforsamples.com) and feel free to provide any feedback.
+    - A web app for music producers to find music samples (Tinder for producers).
+Available @ [www.lookforsamples.com](www.lookforsamples.com) and feel free to provide any feedback.
+    - A platform to learn and practice Arabic (in the Jordanian Dialect).
+Avaiable (but still in development) @ [https://musa-q.github.io/Arabic-Learner-React-JS/](https://musa-q.github.io/Arabic-Learner-React-JS/).

 - 💼 I work as a software developer, working on back-end doing web scraping.